jsspencer/testcode/docs/userconfig.rst

     Default: 'tc.program tc.args tc.input > tc.output 2> tc.error' in serial
     and 'launch_command tc.program tc.args tc.input > tc.output 2> tc.error' in
-    parallel, where launch_command is specified above The parallel version is only used if the number of processors to run a test on is greater than zero. submit_pattern [string]
+    parallel, where launch_command is specified above.
+The parallel version is only used if the number of processors to run a test on is greater than zero. submit_pattern [string]